joeljackson/whereisjoel/src/pages/sections/on-the-difficulty-of-hiring.md

 The chance of a candidate not working out is `1 - (C * (1-((1-P) * (1-I)))`.

 So, let's say a destructive employee is bottom 20th percentile.
 The likelihood of hiring a destructive candidate in an average interview process might look something like this C - 70%, P - 25% and I - 60%.
-That leaves us with a roughly 50% chance of hiring a destructive candidate.
+That leaves us with a **roughly 50% chance of hiring a destructive candidate**.
 Yikes!
 Now imagine rapidly growing your team; you very quickly fill your company with bottom quartile employees.